Last update: Dec 5, 2018

 One of the previous RubyMine updates introduced a new way of running any command or script in RubyMine– Run anything.
 Press Ctrl twice to invoke it, and use it to run rake tasks, rails server, generators, configurations, or even terminal commands:

 You can also hold Shift to run a debug configuration:

 Refactor this: ⌃T / Ctrl+Alt+Shift+T

-Refactorings are some a popular favorite among RubyMine users.
+Refactorings are another reason people choose RubyMine.
 Select a piece of code, press ⌃T / Ctrl+Alt+Shift+T to open a list of refactorings relevant to it, and choose the desired option:

 VCS Operations Popup: ⌃V or Alt + BackQuote